waocats/crabgo/src/doc/src/guide/project-layout.md

 You can learn more about Rust's module system in [the book][book-modules].

 See [Configuring a target] for more details on manually configuring targets.
-See [Target auto-discovery] for more information on controlling how Cargo automatically infers target names.
+See [Target auto-discovery] for more information on controlling how Crabgo automatically infers target names.

 [book-modules]: ../../book/ch07-00-managing-growing-projects-with-packages-crates-and-modules.html
-[Configuring a target]: ../reference/cargo-targets.md#configuring-a-target
+[Configuring a target]: ../reference/crabgo-targets.md#configuring-a-target
 [def-package]:           ../appendix/glossary.md#package          '"package" (glossary entry)'
 [def-module]:            ../appendix/glossary.md#module           '"module" (glossary entry)'
-[Target auto-discovery]: ../reference/cargo-targets.md#target-auto-discovery
+[Target auto-discovery]: ../reference/crabgo-targets.md#target-auto-discovery